fommil/fpmortals/manuscript/wip.md

 1.  they only support products of four fields and coproducts of four entries.
 2.  there is a **lot** of boilerplate on the data type companions.

-In this final section about `scalaz-deriving` we will solve both problems.

-There are additional typeclasses introduced by `scalaz-deriving`
+In this section we solve both problems with additional typeclasses introduced by `scalaz-deriving`

 {width=75%}
 ![](images/scalaz-deriving.png)